megacamelus/camel-upstream-info/camel-documentation/camel-minio.md

 This operation will delete the bucket mycamelbucket

--   ListObjects: this operation list object in a specific bucket
+-   `ListObjects`: this operation list object in a specific bucket

 <!-- -->